Celebrating Imperfection- Kintsugi

 Akira’s father explains to him, that if something is cracked or broken its not useless.
 Once repaired its transformed into something more beautiful.
 It’s flaws and cracks add to the beauty for they celebrate what it has endured.

 Akira hugs his father, he doesn’t completely understand the depth of his father’s words but he knows it's something very important.
-From the corner of his eye he sees his bowl, the gold in the cracks gleam in the sunlight and he has to agree that it's looking more beautiful than before.
+From the corner of his eye he sees his bowl, the gold in the cracks gleam in the sunlight and he has to agree that it is indeed looking more beautiful than it did before.

 “There is a crack in everything, that’s how the light gets in”- Leonard Cohen